PanagiotisDrakatos/Universal-Encryption-Channel/README.md

 <h2>Deploying and running the sample on a Windows 10 Phone</h2>

-<p>this is not available on Windows Phone. basically this api is not tested in windows phone yet very soon i will publish and new version which it will support windows 10 phones stay tuned in the repository and don't forget to contribute with a simple click Fork</p>
+<p>This is not available on Windows Phone. basically this api is not tested in windows phone yet very soon i will publish and new version which it will support windows 10 phones stay tuned in the repository and don't forget to contribute with a simple click Fork</p>

 <h2>Windows 10 IoT Core</h2>
 <p>This api Platform  have not been validated on Windows IoT Core very soon i will publish and new version which it will support Raspberry Pi 2 stay tuned in the repository</p>